AaronNolan/ParkAtDCU-Python/README.md

+# This repo contains my semester long project for module CA377

-# CA377 parkatdcu Django app
+## CA377 parkatdcu Django app

-## ParkAtDCU
+### ParkAtDCU

 This ParkAtDCU App is to display real-time information for the carparks in DCU.
 This contains:

 * Two JSON files used to initiate a DB with objects
-* An API webservice URL to retrieve realtime carpark data
+* An API webservice URL to retrieve realtime carpark data (API Key needs to be filled to work locally)

-## Extra Functionality
+### Extra Functionality

 This app also uses Google APIs to retrieve directions from any correctly entered address to any of the following carparks: